Earth Sciences: Future Planet Ecosystem Science (MSc)

 - Quantitative Methodologies in the Empirical Cycle (6 EC)

-- Research Workshops & Skills Lab (6 EC)
+- Research Workshops and Skills Lab (6 EC)

 - Analysis and Modelling Lab (6 EC)